Sum-of-Gaussians tensor neural networks for high-dimensional Schr\"odinger equation: Introduction

 In this paper, we propose a novel method based on the TNN and a sum-of-Gaussians (SOG) decomposition, SOG-TNN, for the efficient computation of the eigenvalue problem for the high-dimensional Schr\"{o}dinger equation.
 The SOG approximation on the Coulomb interaction offers the advantages of a uniform error distribution and rapid convergence \cite{beylkin2005,beylkin2010,LIANG2025101759}.
 Crucially, each Gaussian term is separable across spatial dimensions, a property that aligns perfectly with the tensor product structure of the TNN framework.
 This separability enables the decomposition of the six-dimensional interaction integral into a product of three two-dimensional integrals.
 Subsequently, we employ this structure by designing distinct low-rank methods tailored to the different bandwidths of the terms in the SOG expansion.
 This allows for the efficient computation of contributions from these varying interaction ranges.
-Numerical results demonstrate that the SOG-TNN method can compute the ground-state energies for the helium and lithium systems with over $10^{-7}$ accuracy, achieving an improvement in accuracy compared to the current state-of-the-art FermiNet architecture \cite{pfau2024excited}, more efficient than the TNN with the tensor representation via spherical harmonics (SHE-TNN).
-For the beryllium atom, the SOG-TNN method achieves ~$10^{-5}$ accuracy while using only one-tenth of the memory of a single GPU.
+Numerical results demonstrate that the SOG-TNN method can compute the ground-state energies for the helium and lithium systems with over $10^{-7}$ accuracy, and more efficient than the TNN with the tensor representation via spherical harmonics (SHE-TNN).
+For the beryllium atom, the SOG-TNN method achieves $10^{-5}$ accuracy while using only one-tenth of the memory of a single GPU.
 This represents an accuracy improvement of three orders of magnitude over the SHE-TNN method that utilized the full memory of the GPU.
+Besides, the comparison results indicate that SOG-TNN reduces the basis size by more than two orders of magnitude while maintaining the accuracy of the baseline and preserving accurate antisymmetry.
 Notably, although our method utilizes a machine learning framework, the learning error of the SOG-TNN approach is negligible compared to the approximation error in application scenarios \cite{wang2024solving,wang2024multi}.
 This allows for the explicit determination of the parameter settings required to achieve a desired precision.
 The variational principle underlying the Galerkin framework ensures that the method is naturally applicable to high-precision calculations of various excited states \cite{WANG2024112928}, highlighting its strong potential for a wide range of future applications.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec::VP}, we review the high-dimensional Schr\"{o}dinger equation.
 Section~\ref{sec::SOG-TNN} presents the details of the proposed SOG-TNN algorithm.
 Section~\ref{sec::Range_split} develops a range-splitting strategy to accelerate the calculation.
 Section~\ref{sec::error} is devoted to the parameter selection strategy for the SOG-TNN method by estimating the convergence of errors.
 Numerical results for several atomic systems are presented in Section~\ref{sec::num_example}.
 Concluding remarks are offered in Section~\ref{sec::conclusion}.